 - Macroglossia is an enlarged tongue

-- Hypoglycemia (low blood sugar) or prolonged hypoglycemia during the newborn period due to hyperinsulinism (increased insulin levels)
+- Hypoglycemia (low blood sugar) or prolonged neonatal hypoglycemia due to increased insulin levels (neonatal hyperinsulinism)

 - Enlarged abdominal organs such as the liver, pancreas, and kidneys